The Nature of Love and Happiness, Part I: Insights from Ancient Stoicism

 Hedonistic, materialistic, and egotistic goals result in erroneous judgements of what is ‘good’ and what is ‘bad’ – what will 'make' us happy.
-These judgements lead us away from virtue (‘practical wisdom’) and thus away from happiness as we follow ‘unhealthy passions’ (greed, resentment, elation, anger, longing, jealousy, etc.) as we seek to fufill self-defeating values.
+These judgements lead us away from virtue (‘practical wisdom’) and thus away from happiness as we follow ‘unhealthy passions’ (greed, resentment, elation, anger, longing, vanity, etc.) in an attempt to fulfil self-defeating values.

 In desiring (and, inversely, fearing) external and bodily factors, we fall into patterns of frustration and suffering because we cannot always control them.
 Happiness thus starts by focussing only on things within your control.

 The stoic dichotomy of control is the idea that we can only control how we judge and respond to things, and nothing else.
 With this, ancient stoics focussed on acting in line with four cardinal virtues, each of which revolved around a person's individual control of them: